JanusGraph/janusgraph/docs/development.md

 3. For comprehensive test coverage, execute
     `mvn clean test -P comprehensive`.
 This will run additional test covering communication to external storage backends, performance tests and concurrency tests.
-The comprehensive test suite uses Cassandra and HBase as external databases and requires that Cassandra and HBase are installed.
+The comprehensive test suite uses HBase as external database and requires that HBase is installed.
     Note, that running the comprehensive test suite requires a significant amount of of time (&gt; 1 hour).

 ### Depending on JanusGraph Snapshots